 German language skills are not required for the branches of study “Medical Image and Data Processing”, “Health and Medical Data Analytics” and “Medical Robotics”, as they are completely taught in English.
 However, basic German skills will be very helpful in daily life.

 The other branches of study (focus on Medical Electronics or Mechanical Device Technology, Production Engineering & Prosthetics) are only suitable for applicants with very advanced German skills (DSH 2, TestDaF 4 or equivalent, i.e. C1 level).
 Please find more information on the German-taught branches on our German website.

 FAU does not charge application or tuition fees.
 The administrative fee is currently (summer semester 24) 67 euros per semester.
 For more information on the costs of living and studying in Germany, please see this page.

 Steps to the Master’s degree program Medical Engineering:

-You can apply for the qualification assessment procedure through FAU’s central application portal Campo.
+You apply for the qualification assessment procedure through our online application portal Campo.
 More information: here

 - Procedure for qualification assessment and admission

-The qualification assessment procedure has two phases: In the first phase, your submitted documents are evaluated, in the second phase -if applicable- your qualifications might be assessed by an interview.
+The qualification assessment procedure has two phases: In the first phase, your submitted documents are evaluated, in the second phase -if applicable- you will be invited to an assessment test.
 Every applicant who is qualified for the Master degree program in Medical Engineering will be admitted, in some cases under certain conditions that must be met within a year.
 More information: here

-After your successful qualification assessment, you will receive an admission letter that you will need for your enrolment.
+After your successful qualification assessment, you will receive an admission letter that you will need for your enrollment.
 More information: here